Euclidean plane and its relatives; a minimalist introduction: The projective model

+In the projective model, this statement follows immediately from the original Pappus' theorem \ref{thm:pappus}.
+The same can be done for Desargues' theorem \ref{thm:desargues}.
+The same argument shows that the construction of a tangent line with a ruler only described in Exercise~\ref{ex:tangent ruler} works in the h-plane as well.
+These statements are not at all evident in the conformal model.

-\begin{itemize} \item The h-circles and equidistants in the Klein model are formed by ellipses and their intersections with the h-plane.
-It follows since the stereographic projection sends circles one the plane to the circles on the unit sphere and the orthogonal projection of circle back to plane is formed by ellipse\footnote{One may define ellipse as the projection of a circle which lies in the space to the plane.}. \end{itemize}
+\parbf{Circles and equidistants.} In the projective model, the h-circles and equidistants are ellipses and their open arcs.
+This follows since the stereographic projection sends circles on the plane to circles on the unit sphere and the footpoint projection of the circle back to the plane is an ellipse.
+(One may define an \emph{ellipse} as a footpoint projection of a circle.)